 Nutrition Info (Approximate Values)

-This Chocolate Avocado Mousse post from the blog archives first published in October 2012 has been republished and updated on 6 August 2021.
+This Chocolate Avocado Mousse recipe from the blog archives first published in October 2012 has been updated and republished on August 2021.